 6. Choose a Flattering Neckline

-The right neckline can make all the difference whether you say yay or nay to a jumpsuit.
-A boat neckline is an excellent way to balance visually out very wide hips.
-A V-neck or deep scoop neckline make your neck appear longer, which in turn makes you look taller.
-If you are big busted a V-neckline or a wide scoop neckline is the most look slimming.
+The right neckline can make all the difference, whether you say yay or nay to a jumpsuit.
+A boat neckline is an excellent way to balance visually out wide hips.
+A V-neck or deep scoop neckline makes your neck appear longer, which in turn makes you look taller.
+If you are big-busted, a V-neckline or a wide scoop neckline is the most look slimming.

 If you worry about arm jiggle, then you may want to find a jumpsuit with long sleeves, but you have to be careful here.
-Long, opaque sleeves can make you’re whole look heavy.
-You are better to go for sheer sleeves, or lace sleeves or 3/4 length sleeves which are very flattering.
+Long, opaque sleeves can make your whole look heavy.
+You are better to go for sheer sleeves, lace sleeves, or 3/4 length sleeves, which are very flattering.
 All these types of sleeves let some skin show which is more attractive and youthful.

 7. Go Easy on Accessories

-Need more styling ideas for how to wear a jumpsuit.
-Take a look at these celebrities over 40 have been spotted wearing dressy jumpsuits at awards shows and parties.
+I need more styling ideas for how to wear a jumpsuit.
+Take a look at these celebrities over 40 who have been spotted wearing dressy jumpsuits at awards shows and parties.
 They look fabulous and you can too!